Hugh1996/naval-conquest/README.md

 - A Grid class was use as my model.
 I opted for Grid as opposed to Board, given the name of the game is Naval Conquest: BattleGrid.
 Two instances of a board are created, one for the player and one for the computer.

-- The Grid class stores board size, the numer of ships, player's name and the board type.
+- The Grid class stores the board size, the number of ships, player's name and the board type.

 - The class also has helper functions which are listed below.